Chahamanas of Shakambhari: Origin

 According to the 1170 CE Bijolia rock inscription of Someshvara, the early Chahamana king Samantaraja was born at Ahichchhatrapura in the gotra of sage Vatsa.
 Historian R. B. Singh theorizes that the Chahamanas probably started out as petty rulers of Ahichchhatrapura (identified with Nagaur), and moved their capital to Shakambhari (Sambhar) as their kingdom grew.
 Later, they became the vassals of the Imperial Pratiharas.

 Several mythical accounts of the dynasty's origin also exist.
 The earliest of the dynasty's inscriptions and literary works state that the dynasty's progenitor was a legendary hero named Chahamana.
 They variously state that this hero was born from Indra's eye, in the lineage of the sage Vatsa, in the solar dynasty and/or during a ritual sacrifice performed by Brahma.
-A popular medieval account classifies the dynasty among the four Agnivanshi Rajput clans, whose ancestors are said to have come out of sacrificial fire pit.
+A popular medieval account classifies the dynasty among the four Agnivanshi clans, whose ancestors are said to have come out of sacrificial fire pit.
 The earliest sources to mention this legend are the 16th century recensions of Prithviraj Raso.
 Some colonial-era historians interpreted this myth to suggest a foreign origin of the dynasty, speculating that the foreign warriors were initiated into the Hindu society through a fire ritual.
 However, the earliest extant copy of Prithviraj Raso does not mention this legend at all.
 Instead, it states that the first ruler of the dynasty was Manikya Rai, who is said to have been born from Brahma's sacrifice.